Cascoda/cascoda-sdk/docs/guides/M2351-TrustZone-development-guide.md

 The purpose of TrustZone is to separate secure (trusted) code and data from non-secure (untrusted) code.
 This is accomplished by hardware within the Arm core, which makes the separation very robust.
-The benefit is to ensure the security of trusted code and data by forbidding untrusted code from reading or modifying it.
+The benefit is forbidding untrusted code from reading, modifying or freely executing secure code and data.

 TrustZone also allows the secure firmware developer to mark MCU peripherals as trusted or untrusted.
 Thus, trusted hardware can only be accessed from